Michigan Auto Accidents

-Auto accidents in Michigan give rise to two legally distinct claims, each governed by different laws:
+Auto accidents in Michigan give rise to three legally distinct claims, each governed by different laws:

-These two systems operate differently and provide distinct rights to recourse following an automobile accident in Michigan.
-Below is a clear, formal overview designed to help injured Michiganders understand their rights under the Michigan No-Fault Act, MCL 500.3101 et seq., and under Michigan’s No-Fault legal framework.
+These systems operate differently and provide distinct rights to recourse following an automobile accident in Michigan.
+Below is a clear, general overview designed to help injured Michiganders understand their rights under the Michigan No-Fault Act, MCL 500.3101 et seq.

 Auto Accident